ariel055132/Android-Learning/Intro_to_android_studio.md

     Small Task : click image, bart simpson -> Homer Simpson -> bart simpson

     add a boolean variable to control to show which image

+- Other Animations

+  1. translationX() : move
+  2. translationXBy() : moves it in the x direction by a certain number of the piece